jaycody/routelog/README.md

     /pattern/    command $1 $2

-And operates on one or more log files, executing `command $1 $2` for all lines matching `/pattern/` substituting the first and second items in the log line for `$1` and `$2` respectively.
+And operates on one or more log files, executing `command $1 $2` for all lines matching the regular expression `/pattern/` substituting the first and second items in the log line for `$1` and `$2` respectively.
 A rules file with the following directive:

     /ERROR/      echo "$*" | mail -s "Error executing ${3%:} on $2 at $1" error@example.com